Plataforma sobre Adaptación al Cambio Climático en España

 Challenges:

-There are no industrial farms in the NP except for some specific traditional reeds or cattail harvesting plots.
-However, thanks to the high piezometric level of the area, irrigated agriculture has developed in some neighboring areas, in a territory actually characterized by dryland farming.
-Part of these cultivated lands invade the peripheral protection zone of the Park (5,410 ha), causing damage to the ecosystem and to the local and migrant wildlife in said zone.
-In addition, the park has a socioeconomic area of influence of 82,174 ha, which includes three municipalities.
+Currently, the ownership of the land of the National Park (NP) of Las Tablas de Daimiel is entirely public, with some traditional infrastructures, such as fishermen's houses, being considered part of its cultural heritage.
+In the NP, there are no extractive exploitations, except for some occasional traditional extractions for the collection of reeds or bulrushes.
+However, thanks to the high piezometric level of the area, irrigated agriculture has been developed in some adjacent areas, in a region primarily characterised by rainfed crops.
+Part of this cultivated land invades the peripheral protection zone of the Park (5,410 ha), causing damage to the ecosystem and to the local and migratory fauna in that area.
+Additionally, the park has an area of socio-economic influence of 82,174 ha, which includes three municipalities.

-In this sense, the following non-exhaustive list of provisions can be found in article 6.1.3 of the Use and Management Master Plan (PRUG) of the Las Tablas de Daimiel National Park (PN), approved by Decree 87/2017 of December 5 (Official Journal of Castilla La-Mancha of December 18, 2017):
+In this regard, the Master Plan for Use and Management (PRUG) of the National Park (NP) of Las Tablas de Daimiel, approved by Decree 87/2017 of December 5 (Official Gazette of Castilla-La Mancha of December 18, 2017), includes in Article 6.1.3 the following provisions, among others:

-• The acquisition of properties in the peripheral protection zone will be maintained for future expansions of the National Park, prioritizing the purchase of those adjacent to the national park or properties owned by the National Parks Autonomous Body (OAPN), dependent on the Ministry for Ecological Transition, which in turn adjoin the Park.
+• The acquisition of land in the peripheral protection zone for future expansions of the National Park will be maintained, prioritising the purchase of those adjacent to the national park or to properties owned by the Autonomous Agency for National Parks (OAPN), under the Ministry for Ecological Transition, which in turn border the Park.

-• The biodiversity of the national park will be increased by developing a program to restore terrestrial habitats.
-To this end, a mosaic of different plant formations will be recovered, where pastures, patches of Mediterranean forests or natural grasslands are interspersed.
+• The biodiversity of the national park will be enhanced by developing a programme for the restoration of terrestrial habitats, recovering a mosaic of different plant formations where pastures, patches of Mediterranean forest, or natural grasslands are interspersed.

-• For the regeneration of treeless areas oriented toward the creation of the pastureland (dehesa), random repopulations will be carried out with native plants of certified origin and always with individual livestock protection measures that guarantee the maintenance of the agroforestry use of the area.
+• For the regeneration of treeless areas intended for the formation of pastures, reforestation will be carried out with native plants of certified origin, planted randomly and always with individual livestock protectors to guarantee the maintenance of agroforestry use.

-Pursuant to the provisions of the PRUG and concerned about the effects that climate change may have on natural areas such as the one at hand, in 2017 National Park administrators proposed the reforestation of a neighboring property that had been acquired a few years earlier.
-To this end, it launched the project called “Reconversion of former irrigated farmland to pastureland (dehesa) in the Protection area of Las Tablas de Daimiel National Park” which proceeded forward as part of the Plan to Promote the Environment for Adaptation to Climate Change (PIMA).
+In alignment with the provisions of the PRUG and concerned about the effects that climate change may have on natural spaces such as the NP, the park administration proposed in 2017 the reforestation of an adjoining property that had been acquired a few years prior.
+To this end, it launched the project titled "Reconversion of old irrigated crop land into pastures in the Protection Area of the Las Tablas de Daimiel National Park," which was processed within the Plan to Promote the Environment for Adaptation to Climate Change (PIMA).

-Given that PIMA is a set of concrete measures aimed at mitigating the damages that this climate change phenomenon may cause in our country and preparing for those that may foreseeably occur, it was considered that the project fitted perfectly into the philosophy of this Plan, as these measures include the launching of initiatives geared at adaptation management of forest stands and reforestation aimed at reducing and/or offsetting carbon dioxide (CO2) emissions.
+Given that the PIMA is a set of specific measures aimed at mitigating the damage that climate change may cause in our country and preparing for those that may foreseeably occur, and that among these measures is the implementation of forest management strategies to adapt to climate change by reducing and/or offsetting carbon dioxide (CO2) emissions, it was considered that the project fit perfectly into the philosophy of this Plan."

 Objectives:

-The main objective of this undertaking was to restore the original pastureland (dehesa) typical of the area, characterized by the presence of holm oaks, grass pastures, wild leguminous plants and annual pastures, usable for ovine cattle grazing by La Mancha sheep.
-In addition, the subsequent development of the restored pasture also serves mitigation-wise as a CO2 sink.
+The project primarily consisted of the reforestation with holm oaks of an area of 104 ha in the location known as La Duquesa, part of a former estate bordering the National Park, previously dedicated to intensive irrigation.
+The main objective of this action was to restore the land's original dehesa ecosystem, characterized by the presence of holm oaks, grass pastures, wild legumes, and annual pastures, which are usable for the grazing of La Mancha sheep.
+Additionally, the development of the restored dehesa serves as a mitigation measure by acting as a CO2 sink.

-The OAPN has been acquiring properties in the protection zone of the National Park since 1999 (LIFE project), in order to create a perimeter that is capable of buffering the effects of human activities in the surroundings of the protected area, mainly those produced by intensive or large-scale agriculture (water withdrawal from the aquifer, pollution generated by the use of inorganic fertilizers or phytosanitary products, ...), as well as to seek environmental improvements that include the recovery of the different terrestial habitats that were naturally present in the surroundings of the National Park, while achieving at the same time an increase in its biodiversity.
+The OAPN has been acquiring land in the protection zone of the National Park since 1999 (LIFE project) to create a buffer zone that mitigates the impacts of human activities in the area surrounding the protected site, particularly those related to intensive agriculture (such as groundwater extraction, pollution from inorganic fertilizers, and pesticides).
+In parallel, the goal is to promote environmental improvement, including the recovery of different terrestrial habitats that naturally existed around the National Park, while simultaneously increasing its biodiversity.

-In this sense, since 2001 various works have been taking place, including afforestation in agricultural land, transformation of olive groves in the mountains, promotion of natural pastures and restoration of the original singular pastureland (dehesa) overlying the limestone substrate that existed in many places, which is the objective of the afforestation work planned.
+Since 2001, various efforts have been undertaken, including the afforestation of agricultural land, transformation of olive groves into forest areas, promotion of natural pastures, and restoration of the original unique pasture on limestone substrates that once existed in many areas.
+These actions align with the objectives of the afforestation works proposed.

-In addition to the main objectives indicated, the development of the project with the creation of the new forest mass, seeks the following medium and long-term goals:
+In addition to the main objectives mentioned, the medium- and long-term goals of the project with the establishment of the new forest include:

-• serving as a corridor for the safe movement of plant and wildlife, the connection generated between this habitat and other habitats in the protected area being of high importace
+• Acting as a corridor for the safe movement of flora and fauna, with the connection generated between this and other habitats of the protected area being crucial.

-• increasing the chances of survival of various animal species by serving as a refuge, food and nesting area
+• Increasing the survival chances of various animal species by providing refuge, feeding, and nesting areas.

-• contributing to the maintenance and security of the aquifers from a hydraulic perspective, with the reduction of the area devoted to irrigation
+• Contributing to the maintenance and replenishment of aquifers through the reduction of irrigated land.

 Solutions:

-Given the thermopluviometric and soil characteristics as well as its altitude and latitude, the study area was was included in the mesomediterranean bioclimatic level, represented by the series of alkaline Castilian-Aragonese mesomediterranean vegetation consisting of oak forests, with Quercus ilex, ballota subspecies being the maximum representative of the climatic community.
-As a result, Quercus was selected for afforestation.
+Given the thermopluviometric and edaphic characteristics of the area, as well as the altitude and latitude of the location, the study area falls within the Meso-Mediterranean bioclimatic zone, represented by the series of basophilic Meso-Mediterranean vegetation of the holm oak groves, with Quercus ilex subsp. ballota being the highest representative of the climatic community and therefore the species chosen for afforestation.

-This series occupies the largest area and its mature stage consists of an oak grove overlying alkaline-rich soils, with rainfall ranging between 350 and 550 mm per year.
-However, the agricultural transformations that have occurred in the area have been progressively reducing this type of plant formations, with only a few very degraded stands and very open pastureland patches remaining today that prove the existence of the dominance of this series throughout the territory in times past.
+This series occupies the largest area, and its mature stage is an oak forest established on soils rich in bases, with rainfall ranging between 350 and 550 mm per year.
+However, the agricultural transformations in the area have progressively reduced this type of plant formation, leaving only a few very degraded stands and open patches of pastures, which reflect the historical dominance of this series throughout the territory.

-Since the objective of afforestation was to achieve the restoration of the original pastureland (dehesa) overlying the limestone substrate that existed in many of the places in the surroundings of the Park, including the area selected before its transformation into irrigation land, an attempt was made to reproduce the arrangement of the trees in the pastures currently existing in the area (Zacatena and Casablanca).
-Finally, a random distribution of the plants was chosen, with a plantation density of about 50 ft/ha and with distances between plants of at least 15 m.
-Since 104 ha were replanted, the total number of plants used in the project amounted to 5,200.
+Since the objective of the afforestation was to restore the original dehesa on a limestone substrate that once existed in many areas around the Park, including the selected site prior to its transformation into irrigated land, efforts were made to mimic the tree arrangement found in existing pastures in the area (Zacatena and Casablanca).
+Ultimately, a random distribution of plants was chosen, with a planting density of about 50 trees/hectare and distances between plants of at least 15 m.
+As 104 ha were reforested, the total number of plants used in the project amounted to 5,200.

-Planting was done by hand by a team of professionals specialized in this type of work.
-The seedlings were supplied in rigid black trays (50 units), with 250 cm3 cells filled with organic substrate, mainly peat-based.
+The planting was carried out manually by a team of professionals specialized in this type of work.
+The seedlings were supplied in rigid black trays (50 units), with 250 cm3 alveoli filled with organic substrate, primarily peat based.

-Next, a sufficient amount of soil was opened and removed to accommodate the plant comfortably so that the root ball could be properly buried.
-This job included the installation of a 60 cm high biodegradable protective tube.
+Next, enough soil was excavated and loosened to ensure the plant could be easily placed so that the root ball was properly buried, followed by the installation of a biodegradable protective tube 60 cm high.

-The size of the hole (somewhat larger than normal) facilitated the nailing of three posts driven into the ground to anchor the individual protective mesh placed around each plant, in order to avoid damage by wildlife or livestock.
+The size of the hole, somewhat larger than usual, facilitated the placement of three posts to anchor the individual protective mesh around each plant, preventing damage from wildlife or livestock.

 Importance and relevance of the adaptation:

-The most relevant aspect of this project is the replacement, on a 104 ha plot bordering the National Park, of an intensive irrigated crop as a result of the establishment of an oak meadow.
+The most relevant aspect of this project is the conversion of a 104-hectare plot bordering the National Park from intensively irrigated crops to an oak pasture.

-Removal of some of these irrigated crops implies an improvement in the water table of the area, which, in turn constitute one of the most important water contributions of the wetland.
+The removal of these irrigated crops leads to an improvement in the area's water table levels, which, in turn, serve as one of the most important water sources for the wetland.

 Additional Details